Paroria (region): Monasticism

 Paroria is known for being a Christian monastic center in the 14th century.
 During the mid-1300s, Gregory of Sinai moved from Mount Athos to Paroria with his disciples in order to practice hesychasm.
 The Bulgarian emperor Ivan Alexander (reigned 1331–1371) gave refuge to Gregory of Sinai and provided funds for the construction of a monastery in Paroria, which attracted clerics from Bulgaria, Byzantium, and Serbia.
 Gregory founded the monastery in 1330 and died in Paroria in 1346.

+Throughout the 14th century, Paroria had many bandits who regularly harassed the local monks, although imperial intervention had often helped to ameliorate the situation.

 During that time, Paroria became second only to Mount Athos in its importance as a center for the practice and dissemination of hesychasm.
 However, by the 15th century, Paroria was abandoned by Christian monks as they moved to Kilifarevo Monastery in Kilifarevo (near Trnovo) and other locations, due to continual raids by the Ottoman Turks.

 Today, Paroria Monastery's ruins can be found in a few different sites at Paroria, including in Voden, Bolyarovo.